Peter Emil Huber-Werdmüller: Work in public office

-As of 1867, Huber's public functions focussed on the development of transport infrastructure in and around Zurich.
-Starting from the office of the municipal council in the Zurich suburb Riesbach, his birthplace, he sat as a board member of the municipal council and promoted a generous road expansion.
+As of 1867, Huber's public functions focussed on the development of transport infrastructure in and around Zürich.
+Starting from the office of the municipal council in the Zürich suburb Riesbach, his birthplace, he sat as a board member of the municipal council and promoted a generous road expansion.
 He also promoted the construction of a functional quayside on Lake Zurich.
 As a result of the development of the Seefeld he had to deal with the problems of railway construction and became a member of the Board of Directors of the Swiss Northeast Railway.
 Huber was significantly involved in the founding of the Uetlibergbahn, where he campaigned, against great resistance, that this route be built as an adhesion railway.
-Huber was also instrumental in introducing trams to Zurich.
+Huber was also instrumental in introducing trams to Zürich.

 Huber was one of the co-founders of the Swiss Electrotechnical Association (SEV) in 1889 and was appointed an honorary member in 1909.